 Humanities and Catholic Studies Courses

-The Humanities Program at Providence College offers a wide variety of courses that engage the mind and enliven the spirit.
+The Humanities Program offers a wide variety of courses that engage the mind and enliven the spirit.
 These classes introduce students to skills and practices that are at the heart of a humane culture, and thoughts and ideas that help draw us closer to true wisdom.

 Courses Outside of the Ordinary